 Since 1990 Lesley has worked behind the scenes in the theatre business as a writer, producer, director, stage manager, administrator and educator.
 She managed Patria Musical Theatre Productions “Princess of the Stars” and The Forest Festival in its inaugural year.
-She has served as chair of the Arts Council ~ Haliburton Highlands and currently chairs the steering committee for SPARC (Symposium for the Performing Arts in Rural Communities) a first-of-its-kind in Canada event.
+She has served as chair of the Arts Council ~ Haliburton Highlands and chaired the steering committee for SPARC (Symposium for the Performing Arts in Rural Communities) a first-of-its-kind in Canada event.
 In addition she is managing director/partner of an award winning creative agency with an international clientele.

 - Buffy Sainte Marie with Annie Sumi as opener